haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/configure/setup-cron-jobs.md

   `* * * * * <command>`

 You will add the cron job to `.magento.app.yaml` in the `crons` section.
-The general format is `spec` for scheduling and `cmd` for the script.
-For example:
+The general format is `spec` for scheduling and `cmd` for the script. 例如:

     crons:
         productcatalog: